 - Random House started with a “soft rollout,” only routing new jobs via the modern Lytho platform.
 They kept the 300 active jobs in Review and Approval until completion.
 “This allowed me to answer questions and troubleshoot issues at a much slower pace,” Michael said.
 Then, he adds that there was “very little” troubleshooting required because of the slow rollout and the videos.

 - “I’m honored about the win but I have to include the team at Lytho.
 They were a tremendous help and a reassuring presence,” Michael said about the Lytho award.
 “The training team’s onboarding was amazing.
 I felt very taken care of, with them holding my hand along the process.
 We met with them weekly, or twice a week to spend an extended amount of time together.
 I would email all sorts of questions and they were very responsive and thoroughly researched the answers if they didn’t know them off-hand.”

 Since launching, the team’s efforts have included some very complicated workflows.
 Some have even had up to 16 tiers of review from stakeholders.
-But Michael said the team is gets through the approval process within 3-4 rounds using Lytho’s Review + Approval.
-And with the migration, Michael said he is now more hands off when it comes to task management and focusing on other important initiatives.
+But Michael said the team is getting through the approval process within 3-4 rounds using Lytho’s Review + Approval.
+And with the migration, Michael said he is now more hands-off when it comes to task management and focusing on other important initiatives.
 “The customized reporting and Lytho’s flexibility has allowed us to decentralize project management and spread the work around.”